ipfs/kubo/docs/config.md

 either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.

+#### Profiles
+Configuration profiles allow to tweak configuration quickly.
+Profiles can be applied with `--profile` flag to `ipfs init` or with `ipfs config profile apply` command.

+- `server` profile
+Recommended for nodes with public IPv4 address, disables host and content discovery in local networks.

+- `test` profile
+Reduces external interference, useful for running ipfs in test environments.
+Note that with these settings node won't be able to talk to the rest of the network without manual bootstrap.

 ## Table of Contents

 - [`Addresses`](#addresses)